jermspeaks/squaroids/README.md

 SQUAROIDS
 =========

-Squaeroids are simplified representation of most relevant data that everybody can understand.
+Squaroids are simplified representation of most relevant data that everybody can understand.

 Squareoids isolate data and concentrate attention to most familiar one, which help us to perceive invisible in a way we actually can experience.
 Like other objects that surrounds us at highway.
 They differ in size, speed, weight and we might collide with them.